inkyson/NBA_Success_Predictor/README.md

 - Does the college that each player went to serve as an indicator of success?
 - What are the differentiating factors between successful, league average players, and elite level players?

-## **Project Management and Organization**
+## **Project Management and Communication Protocols**

 Our team is primarily communicating through Slack, as well as weekly zoom meetings.
-Inky is heading the project management and she has created a Google Sheet file that transparently lays out the weekly tasks for the project to ensure that we are completing everything in a timely and efficient manner, and equally splitting the duties between the group.
+We created a Google Sheet file that transparently lays out the weekly tasks for the project to ensure that we are completing everything in a timely and efficient manner, and equally splitting the duties between the group.

 ![Project_Management_Tool](Images/Project_Management_Tool.png)

 ![Presentation_requirements](Images/Presentation_requirements.png)

-## **Segment 2: Machine Learning**
+## **Machine Learning Process**

 **1) Preliminary data preprocessing**